LouisMazel/maz-ui/packages/docs/docs/components/maz-stepper.md

 ## Can close steps

-Use the property `can-close-steps` to let user be allowed to close each step on click
+Use the property `can-close-steps` to let the user be able to close each step on click

 ::: tip
 Click on step titles to toggle content